 The University cannot provide an absolute guarantee as to the security of any information transmitted through its website or digital properties.

 In addition, the University may allow prospective students and others to provide their personal contact information to the University through these digital ad platforms.
 The University treats such information in accordance with this Digital Privacy Statement.

 Third Party Websites

-The Sites may link to websites that are not controlled by the University (“Third Party Sites”).
+The Sites may link to or embed content from websites that are not controlled by the University (“Third Party Sites”).
 The University is not responsible for the privacy practices or content of Third Party Sites.

 The Sites’ content is not intended to attract children under 13 years of age and the University will not knowingly collect personal information from children under 13 years of age.
-If you are under 13 years of age, you should not use the Sites.
+If a Visitor is under 13 years of age, the Visitor should not use the Sites.